Infinisoft-inc/public/Packages/@brainstack/inject/README.md

 Returns: An array of matching dependencies.

-## Configuration

-Before using the library, make sure you have the required API keys or endpoints for the selected integration.
+# Contributing

+Contributions are welcome!
+If you would like to contribute to this module, please follow these guidelines:

+Fork the repository
+Create a new branch for your changes
+Make your changes and commit them with descriptive commit messages
+Push your changes to your fork
+Submit a pull request

-## License
+# License

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.
+This module is released under the MIT License.